 These small changes are called “drift,” and usually translate into changes in a protein’s structure that allow our immune systems to continue to recognize and respond to an antigen.

 What’s more concerning are changes called “shift” – abrupt, major changes in the structure of a virus.

-There are additional variant strains that will be under close watch from worldwide health leaders.
+There will likely continue to be variant strains that will be watched by worldwide health leaders.
 The key point remains ensuring that ongoing vaccination provides adequate protection from variant SARS CoV2 strains.

 Effectiveness against variant strains